bhartiy/learnsellacious/pages/36.marketplace/store-page/docs.md

 ![](Screenshot%202020-05-26%20at%206.32.21%20PM.png)
 ![](Screenshot%202020-05-26%20at%206.27.47%20PM.png)

 **10. Add to favourite store** Users can add a store to its favourite list.
-When you click the button, store will be added to favorite and it will show Favourite store Page too.
+When you click the button, store will be added to favourite and it will show Favourite store Page too.
 To know more about it go to [Favourite store](https://www.sellacious.com/documentation-v2#/learn/marketplace/favourite-store)

 ![](Screenshot%202020-05-26%20at%207.20.26%20PM.png)
 ![](Screenshot%202020-05-26%20at%207.21.07%20PM.png)